MicrosoftDocs/entra-docs/docs/architecture/multi-tenant-common-considerations.md

 ## Securing your multitenant environment

+Securing a multitenant environment starts by ensuring each tenant adheres to security best practices.
 Review the [security checklist](/azure/security/fundamentals/steps-secure-identity) and [best practices](/azure/security/fundamentals/operational-best-practices) for guidance on securing your tenant.
 Ensure these best practices are followed and review them with any tenants that you collaborate closely with.

-### Conditional Access

-The following are considerations for configuring access control.

-- Define [access control policies](~/external-id/authentication-conditional-access.md) to control access to resources.
-- Design Conditional Access policies with external users in mind.
-- Create policies specifically for external users.
-- Create dedicated Conditional Access policies for external accounts.

-<a name='monitoring-your-multi-tenant-environment'></a>
+### Protect admin accounts and ensure least privilege
+- Find and address gaps in [strong authentication coverage](~/identity/authentication/how-to-authentication-find-coverage-gaps.md) for your administrators
+- Enhance security with the principle of least privilege for both [users](~/identity/role-based-access-control/best-practices.md) and [applications](~/identity-platform/secure-least-privileged-access.md).
+Review the least privilege [roles](~/identity/role-based-access-control/delegate-by-task.md) by task in Microsoft Entra ID.
+- Minimize persistent administrator access by enabling [Privileged Identity Management](/azure/security/fundamentals/steps-secure-identity#implement-privilege-access-management).

-### Monitoring your multitenant environment
+### Monitor your multitenant environment

 - Monitor for changes to cross-tenant access policies using the [audit logs UI](~/identity/monitoring-health/concept-audit-logs.md), [API](/graph/api/resources/azure-ad-auditlog-overview), or [Azure Monitor integration](~/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md) (for proactive alerts).
 The audit events use the categories "CrossTenantAccessSettings" and "CrossTenantIdentitySyncSettings."
 By monitoring for audit events under these categories, you can identify any cross-tenant access policy changes in your tenant and take action.
 When creating alerts in Azure Monitor, you can create a query such as the following one to identify any cross-tenant access policy changes.